awsdocs/amazon-redshift-developer-guide/doc_source/r_Subquery_examples.md

 # Subquery examples<a name="r_Subquery_examples"></a>

 The following examples show different ways in which subqueries fit into SELECT queries\.
-See [Join examples](r_Join_examples.md) for another example of the use of subqueries\.
+See [JOIN examples](r_Join_examples.md) for another example of the use of subqueries\.

 ## SELECT list subquery<a name="r_Subquery_examples-select-list-subquery"></a>